Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

    * - XML Attribute
      - Description

    * - Label
-     - String value representing the name of the item
+     - String value representing the name of the item being defined.

-       being defined.
-(Required).
+       (Required)

-       Note that this value should be unique with respects to all other items

-       contained within this attribute definition (including its Base Type)
+       Note that this value should be unique with respects to all other items contained within this attribute definition (including its Base Type).

    * - Version
-     - Integer value representing the "version" of the item (Optional)
+     - Integer value representing the "version" of the item.
+       (Optional)

        This is used for versioning the item.
-If not specified

-       0 is assumed.
+If not specified then 0 is assumed.

    * - Optional
-     - Boolean value indicating if the item is considered optional
+     - Boolean value indicating if the item is considered optional or required.

-       or required (Optional).
+       (Optional)

        If not specified the item is considered to be required.

    * - IsEnabledByDefault
-     - Boolean value indicating if the item is considered to be enabled
+     - Boolean value indicating if the item is considered to be enabled by default.

-       by default (Optional).
+       (Optional)

        Note this is only used when Optional="true".

-       If not specified the item is considered to be not enabled.
+       If not specified, the item is considered to be disabled.

    * - AdvanceLevel
-     - Integer value used to indicate the advance level associated

-       with the item.
-(Optional).
+     - Integer value used to indicate the advance level associated with the item.
+       (Optional)

-       This value should match one of the advance values

-       defined in the `Advance Level Section`_.
-If not
+       This value should match one of the advance values defined in the `Advance Level Section`_.

-       specified, 0 is assumed.
+       If not specified, 0 is assumed.

    * - AdvanceReadLevel
-     - Integer value used to indicate the advance read level associated

-       with the item.
-(Optional).
+     - Integer value used to indicate the advance read level associated with the item.
+       (Optional)

-       This value should match one of the advance values

-       defined in the `Advance Level Section`_.
-Note that this is
+       This value should match one of the advance values defined in the `Advance Level Section`_.

-       ignored if the AdvanceLevel XML Attribute is used.
+       Note that this is ignored if the AdvanceLevel XML Attribute is used.

        If not specified, 0 is assumed.

    * - AdvanceWriteLevel
-     - Integer value used to indicate the advance write level associated

-       with the item.
-(Optional).
+     - Integer value used to indicate the advance write level associated with the item.
+       (Optional)

-       This value should match one of the advance values

-       defined in the `Advance Level Section`_.
-Note that this is
+       This value should match one of the advance values defined in the `Advance Level Section`_.

-       ignored if the AdvanceLevel XML Attribute is used.
+       Note that this is ignored if the AdvanceLevel XML Attribute is used.

        If not specified, 0 is assumed.